Interplay of Kondo Physics with Incommensurate Charge Density Waves in CeTe$_3$

-Also evident from Fig. \ref{Fig2} is that the itinerant states that cross the multiplet at 260 meV, hybridize with it and become "heavier", i.e. their velocity is re-normalized.
-This is the main difference between GdTe$_3$ and LaTe$_3$ compounds compared to CeTe$_3$: while the state in Fig. \ref{Fig2}(a,d) is essentially a straight line, the corresponding state in CeTe$_3$ has an apparent kink in dispersion at the energy where it crosses the $4f$ multiplet (Fig. \ref{Fig2}(b, c, e, g, h).
+Also evident from Fig. \ref{Fig2} is that the itinerant states that cross the multiplet at 260 meV, hybridize with it and become "heavier", i.e. their velocity is re--normalized.
+This is the main difference compared to \ce{GdTe3} and \ce{LaTe3}: while the state in Fig. \ref{Fig2}(a,d) is essentially a straight line, the corresponding state in \ce{CeTe3} has a kink in dispersion at the energy where it crosses the $4f$ multiplet (Fig. \ref{Fig2}(b, c, e, g, h).
 This is particularly obvious at the resonant photoemission, Fig. \ref{Fig2}(c) and (h).
 The observation can be qualitatively described by the cartoon in Fig. \ref{Fig2}(j): the itinerant states hybridize with a localized multiplet, or with a broad localized continuum and get renormalized over the energy range over which the multiplet (or a continuum) is spread.
-Here, this means that even at the Fermi level there will be a finite mass renormalization - the carriers at the Fermi surface will be heavier in CeTe$_3$ than in La- or Gd-based compounds.
-For the two dispersions along two different momentum lines shown in Fig. \ref{Fig2}, the mass enhancement factor is around 1.3 and $\sim1.6$ if measured \textit{off-} and \textit{on-resonance}, respectively.
-This is minute compared to the mass enhancement factors in typical heavy fermions, but it is non-trivial and in accord with the transport experiments suggesting the weak Kondo behavior in CeTe$_3$ \cite{Ru2006,Brouet2008}.
-If the additional enhancement with another low intensity localized state near the Fermi level is at play, as the Fig. \ref{Fig2}(i) suggests, the renormaliation of Fermi velocity could be significantly higher.
-However, this is currently beyond the resolving capabilities of our measurements.
+Here, this means that even at the Fermi level there will be a finite mass renormalization -- the carriers at the FS will be heavier in \ce{CeTe3} than in La-- or Gd--based compounds.